BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 Invalid game data still remains present on your account; as such your account has now been penalized to restrict your online experience.
 The use of invalid data during gameplay is a violation of the online service end user license agreement.

 Most player who got the [Message: \[CAUTION\] INVALID GAME DATA HAS BEEN DETECTED](#message-caution-invalid-game-data-has-been-detected) message, were banned on 20.
 April 2016.
-Deleting characters hasn't helped, the message still appears.

 After contacting Bandai/FormSoft support, they have answered:
 >Our team will review their account information to see if the player has been using any sort of hack/cheat or if the flag was a false positive,...

 Sources and more infos: